-Audrey Berger Cardany Ph.D. is an assistant professor of music at the University of Rhode Island teaching undergraduate and graduate courses in music and music education.
+Audrey Berger Cardany, Ph.D., is an Associate Professor of Music and Director of Music Education at the University of Rhode Island teaching undergraduate and graduate courses in music and music education.
+Her service to the Institution earned her the 2020 Fritz Wenisch Award for Exceptional Contributions to the Faculty Senate.
 Cardany began her career teaching vocal and general music in grades prekindergarten through eighth in public schools in Montana and Nevada.

-With certifications in Orff-Schulwerk and Kodály methods, she teaches musicianship and conducts the choral ensemble for Arizona State University’s summer Kodály music teacher certification classes.
+With certifications in Orff-Schulwerk and Kodály methods, she taught musicianship, choral conducting, and directed choral ensembles for summer Kodály music teacher certification programs including Arizona State University, University of Nebraska at Omaha, and University of New Mexico.
 During her appointment as vocal/general specialist at the Peabody Conservatory of Music she created and taught Musical Story Time—a program for young children at Baltimore’s Enoch Pratt Free Library, and provided an in-service workshop for Baltimore City’s children’s librarians.

-Cardany writes a column for General Music Today connecting music and language and is an author for the 2013 elementary general music textbook series, Interactive Music, powered by Silver Burdett with Alfred.
-The Maryland State Department of Education selected Cardany to present her research on technology and learning at the state’s Early Childhood Care and Research Forum.
-Her research has been published in the Journal of Research in Music Education and the Mountain Lake Journal.
-She also serves as the associate editor for research for the Rhode Island Music Educators Review, an online publication for Rhode Island’s Music Educator Association (RIMEA).
+Dr. Cardany’s research and pedagogical publications include: General Music Today, Journal of Research in Music Education, Kodály Today, Mountain Lake Journal, Psychology of Music, Silver Burdett Making Music, and Rhode Island Music Educators Review.
+She published a column for General Music Today connecting music and language and is an author for the 2013 elementary general music textbook series, Interactive Music, powered by Silver Burdett with Alfred.
+The Maryland State Department of Education invited her to present her research on technology and learning at the state’s Early Childhood Care and Research Forum.
+She also serves as the Associate Editor for Research for the Rhode Island Music Educators Review, an online publication for Rhode Island’s Music Educator Association (RIMEA).